 Choosing the right home inspector can be difficult.
 Unlike most professionals, you probably will not get to meet me until after you hire me.
 Furthermore, every home inspector has varying qualifications, equipment, experience, reporting methods, and yes, different pricing.
 One thing for sure is that a home inspection requires work, a lot of work from your home inspector.
 Ultimately a thorough home inspection depends heavily on the individual home inspector and their own effort.
 If you honor me by permitting me to be your home inspector, I guarantee that I will give you my very best effort.
 This I promise you.

 – John Woodall

 - I perform residential, single family and multi-family home inspections in the Greater Cincinnati and Northern Kentucky areas.

-- I include a termite or (WDI) wood destroying insect inspection and report with every home inspection at no additional charge.
+- I include a termite or (WDI) wood destroying insect inspection report with every home inspection at no additional charge in Ohio only.

 - Radon testing and mitigation services are available at your request and at reduced cost to you.